Traits

 Metadata and off-chain apps

-Metadata file can contain ANY number and ANY combination of traits.
+Metadata file can contain any number and any combination of traits.
 Any info needed for proper handling of an on-chain entity by an off-chain app can be included into metadata.

 Examples

-Example: Providing data to an exchange
+Example: Provide data to an exchange

 Creator of the NFT Collection adds this trait to the metadata of all NFTs from the collection;